 - Treat yourself to breathtaking views of the city and its surroundings with a walk to the top of the Sky Tower, 328 m height.

-Best travel options to move around on the island
+Best travel options to move around on the Island

 Best modes of Transport

-Having your own van gives you more freedom, especially if you want to work on farms and orchards.
+Some travellers prefer to buy a van from other backpackers who are at the end of their travels.
+The obvious advantages of this are the price, as it can be easily negotiated because they van will need to be sold before they leave.
+A second advantage is that the van is likely to be fully equipped.
+Having your own vehicle gives you more freedom, especially if you want to work on farms and orchards.
 Many also prefer to travel by van or motorhome because New Zealand offers endless possibilities to camp for free.
 In order to do so, simply download one of the many camping apps which recommend the best free camp spots nearest your location.

 However, if you are visiting the North Island in New Zealand for only a few days or weeks, it is more beneficial to rent a van or motorhome in New Zealand.
 This will save you so much time trying to find a vehicle to purchase, not to mention the paperwork involved and also the time spent at the end of your trip trying to sell it!